calstephano/rocket-patrol-mods/README.md

 • Display the time remaining (in seconds) on the screen (10)

+• Create new artwork for all of the in-game assets (rocket, spaceships, explosion) (20)

 • Implement a simultaneous two-player mode.
 In this mode there are two rockets at the same time, each with its own (key) controls, each capable of independent firing.
 (30)